Masterclass on Rethinking the Theoretical Foundation of Economics

 Format: Seven weekly sessions (90 minutes each, with optional 30 min extra discussion)

-Delivery: Online, interactive, multi-stakeholder
+Delivery: Live online, interactive, multi-stakeholder

 Purpose and Objectives

 Multiple crises facing the world today have led to the realization that a new paradigm for economics and public policy is needed, not just a “nudging” of existing patterns of thought.
-We have articulated our vision of a new paradigm in a series of articles titled “Rethinking the Theoretical Foundation of Economics” and have already started to build a coalition around the new paradigm.
+We have articulated our vision of a new paradigm in a series of articles titled “Rethinking the Theoretical Foundation of Economics” (read articles 1, 2, 3, and 4) and have already started to build a coalition around the new paradigm.
 We are offering a Masterclass as the next stage of development for the New Paradigm Coalition.
 It will provide an intensive introduction to the multilevel economic paradigm, translating leading-edge theory into practical tools for researchers, policymakers, business leaders, and civil society.
 Notably, the Masterclass is designed to engage whole organizations—not just individuals—and for the development of action plans to take place as part of the class.

 - Business relevance: Support corporate leaders in building governance and incentive systems that create long-term, multilevel value.